DasFancy/unireedsolomon/README.rst

 UniReedSolomon is a pure-Python universal Reed-Solomon error correction codec with fully documented code and mathematical nomenclatura, compatible with Python 2.7 up to 3.8 and also PyPy 2 and 3.

+If you are just starting with Reed-Solomon error correction codes, please see the * `Wikiversity tutorial<https://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders>`_.

 ------------------------------------

 .. contents:: Table of contents